Help us improve your experience.

 • A halt, reboot, or shutdown operation scheduled at a specific date and time

-The system and juniper_junos_system modules require one argument, action, which defines the action that the module performs.
+The system module requires one argument, action, which defines the action that the module performs.
 Table 2 defines the action parameter value that is required to halt, reboot, or shut down a device and provides a brief description of each action as well as the corresponding CLI command.
 For information about the "zeroize" action, see Use Ansible to Restore a Junos Device to the Factory-Default Configuration Settings.

 Value of action Parameter